PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 padding = mean.repeat(1, num_rows - y_train.shape[1], 1)
 y_padded = torch.cat([y_train, padding], dim=1)
 ```
 Using the training mean as padding provides a reasonable prior for unknown test labels while maintaining the model's ability to learn from the attention mechanism.
 The padding is needed since the targets are included in the same batch tensor as the features, and the model expects a consistent shape for all columns.
 Other models like [TabICL](https://github.com/soda-inria/tabicl) concatenate the train-target embeddings to the column and row emebddings of the train set at the end before entering the final attention blocks, so that no padding is needed.
 This is a valid approach, but TabPFN's design allows the model to potentially learn richer relationships between features and targets from the start.
+One important implication of this padding strategy is that all test targets start with identical constant embeddings before any attention layers are applied.
+As a result, the model must infer test labels entirely from the relationships it learns between the training features and their corresponding targets.
+The constant padding itself does not carry any discriminative information for the test set - its role is purely to preserve tensor shape and allow the target column to participate in attention from the first layer onward.

 ### Shape Transformations in Target Encoder
 ```